 Flying to Italy

 Many Italian regions have an international airport, so it is not always necessary to travel via Rome’s ‘Leonardo da Vinci airport (Rome Fiumicino) or even Malpensa airport in Milan.
 A wide range of flights are usually available from both traditional and low-cost airlines, covering a vast array of destinations.
-Where will you choose?
-Here are “10 best places to buy a holiday home in Italy”

-Italy’s track and trace app.
+Italy’s track and trace app

 The Immuni, app is available to download in English.
 When health facilities or local health authorities register a new positive case, following the consent of the individuals, the health operators insert a code into the system.
 At that point, the system sends a notification to the users who have been in close contact with the positive case.
 They can then isolate themselves to avoid infecting other people.